emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 It updates the compatibility baseline for modern projects, including Drupal 11.3, PHP 8.4, and Drush 13.
 It also modernizes the child theme generation command while preserving the familiar `drush emulsify` alias.

-Continuity matters here. **The underlying implementation is changing, but the command developers already know can remain part of the workflow.**
+That matters for continuity. **The underlying implementation is changing, but the command developers already know can remain part of the workflow.**

 ```bash
 drush emulsify my_theme